griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 ```

 ### Install CNVnator
 [CNVnator](https://github.com/abyzovlab/CNVnator) is a depth based copy number caller.
 It is open source and available on github under a creative common public license (CCPL).
 To install we first download and extract the source code.
 CNVnator relies on a specific version of samtools which is distributed with CNVnator, so our first step is to run `make` on that samtools.
-To finnish the installation process we can then run `make` in CNVnator's main source directory.
+To finish the installation process we can then run `make` in CNVnator's main source directory.
 ```bash
 # download and decompress
 cd ~/workspace/bin